ProlificsPanther/PantherWebDebugger/README.md

-# PANTHER WEB DEBUGGER
   This version includes an updated "JPL stack" tab feature.
-Panther's Web debugger provides you the ability to view and analyze all JPL source in a Panther Web application.
-You are able to:
+Panther's Web debugger provides you with the ability to view and analyze all JPL source in a Panther Web application.
+You can:
   *	Step through JPL, stopping to examine data.
   *	Set breakpoints in JPL to interrupt program execution.
   *	Examine application data in JPL variables, JPL arrays or expressions.
   *	Review tracing activity in the log file.
-Trace messages can also be written to a user specified log file.
+Trace messages can also be written to a user-specified log file.

 ### Installing and configuring Panther/Web Debugger Win32